gwu-cs-sysprog/lectures/03/01_lecture.md

 # Processes

 Programming is hard.
+Really hard.
 When you write a program, you have to consider complex logic and the design of esoteric data-structures, all while desperately trying to avoid errors.
 It is an exercise that challenges all of our logical, creative, and risk management facilities.
-As such, programming is the act of methodically conquering complexity with our ability to abstract.
+As such, programming is the act of *methodically conquering complexity* with our *ability to abstract*.
 We walk on the knives-edge of our own abstractions where we can barely, just barely, make progress and engineer amazing systems.

 Imagine if when programming and debugging, we had to consider the actions and faults of *all other* programs running in the system?